2021 New York Giants season: Week 14: at Los Angeles Chargers

-The injury-ridden 4-9 Giants played against a 7-5 Chargers team in a must-win situation and were blown out.
-Kyle Rudolph had a career-long 66-yard reception which Elijhaa Penny capped off with his first career touchdown reception, which tied the game at 7-7 late in the first quarter.
+The injury-ridden 4–9 Giants played against a 7–5 Chargers team in a must-win situation and were blown out.
+Kyle Rudolph had a career-long 66-yard reception which Elijhaa Penny capped off with his first career touchdown reception, tying the game at 7–7 late in the first quarter.
 The Chargers scored 17 points on 4 possessions in the second quarter, including a 59-yard touchdown pass from Justin Herbert to Jalen Guyton.
-The Giants only gained 29 total yards in the 3rd quarter, and were down 37-7 before scoring two touchdowns late in the game.
+The Giants only gained 29 total yards in the 3rd quarter and were down 37–7 before scoring two touchdowns late in the game.
 Saquon Barkley scored his first touchdown since Week 4, and Mike Glennon had his first career rushing touchdown.

 Week 15: vs. Dallas Cowboys

 The Giants offense was listless for the fifth game in a row.
 After forcing a Cowboys punt to start the game, Mike Glennon was intercepted on the Giants first drive, which Ezekiel Elliott capped off with a 13-yard touchdown run.
-Greg Zuerlein made up for the missed extra point by scoring field goals on the next 3 Cowboys possessions to close out the first half and give the Cowboys a 15-3 halftime lead.
+Greg Zuerlein made up for the missed extra point by scoring field goals on the next 3 Cowboys possessions to close out the first half and give the Cowboys a 15–3 halftime lead.
 The last of which was caused by the defense forcing a Saquon Barkley fumble, his first in the NFL.

-The Giants converted a 4th and 1 play with a 31-yard run by Devontae Booker, which set up another field goal to make it 15-6.
+The Giants converted a 4th and 1 play with a 31-yard run by Devontae Booker, which set up another field goal to make it 15–6.
 On the next drive with 4th and inches on their own 29, Glennon was stuffed on a QB sneak.
 Cowboys QB Dak Prescott threw a touchdown pass to Dalton Schultz 5 plays later, but Zuerlein missed his second extra point of the game.
 Glennon was intercepted on the next drive, and after a series of punts, Lorenzo Carter strip-sacked Prescott to give the Giants the ball on the Cowboys 27 with 8:32 to play.
 Two plays later, Glennon threw a deep ball to the end zone which was intercepted by Trevon Diggs for his 10th of the season.
 The Cowboys burned the clock and punted to the Giants, who benched Glennon for Jake Fromm, a rookie QB from Georgia making his NFL debut after being on the Buffalo Bills practice squad just two weeks prior.
-Despite driving the Giants down the field, Fromm turned the ball over on downs, sealing the Cowboys 21-6 victory.
+Despite driving the Giants down the field, Fromm turned the ball over on downs, sealing the Cowboys 21–6 victory.

-The Giants fell to 4-10 and had their 5th season in a row of 10+ losses, and were swept by the Cowboys for the 4th time in 5 years, and the 6th time in 9 years.
-The Cowboys improved to 10-4 but failed to clinch a playoff spot when the 49ers and Saints both won later that day.
+The Giants fell to 4–10 and had their 5th season in a row of 10+ losses, and were swept by the Cowboys for the 4th time in 5 years, and the 6th time in 9 years.
+The Cowboys improved to 10–4 but failed to clinch a playoff spot when the 49ers and Saints both won later that day.

 The next day, the Giants announced they were shutting down starting quarterback Daniel Jones for the last three games of the season.